Make Document Security Your New Years’ Resolution in 2019

 Be Password Savvy

 Identity thieves rely on easy or repetitive passwords to hack into your electronic devices and financial accounts.
-A vast improvement over normal passwords are passphrases, which are phrases with at least four random common words that are unrelated to one another, and that are easy for you to remember.
-The key to these passphrases are that they are long and random (for example, ‘twocoffeebeachglass’).
+A vast improvement over normal passwords are passphrases, which are phrases with at least four random common words that are unrelated to one another, and that is easy for you to remember.
+The key to these passphrases is that they are long and random (for example, ‘twocoffeebeachglass’).

 Limit the Amount of Information You Give Out

 Just because you keep your information safe does not mean other institutions will!
 Your gym does not need your SIN number, and the person on the phone claiming to be your bank does not need your bank or credit card PIN number.
 Therefore when in doubt, don’t give your information out!